How can a Hindu and a Muslim take divorce

 By Husband

-Generally, both the parties to the marriage contract have a certain specific right, but the husband's rights in this respect are much greater than that of the wife.
-The husband can dissolve the marriage tie at his will.
-A divorce can also take place by mutual agreement.
-A Husband may divorce in the following manner -
+Generally, both the parties to the marriage contract have a certain specific right, but the husband's rights in this respect are more powerful as compared to the of wife.-

 -